jgoday/clojure-dep-finder/README.md

 # clojure-dep-finder

-A Clojure app to find dependencies in clojars.
+A Clojure app to find dependencies in clojars.org and maven.org.
 It modifies leiningen project.clj file with the new dependency included.

 ## Options